 Alcohol dependence is a tough enemy to fight.
-Utilizing counselling, therapy, and pharmacotherapy together will battle the addiction from multiple angles.
+Utilising counselling, therapy, and pharmacotherapy together will battle the addiction from multiple angles.

 Using any of these methods alone is not sufficient to beat alcohol use disorder or prevent relapse.
 In addition, most studies of medication have implemented some form of therapy and/or counselling in some fashion.

-A mere 15-20 minute weekly medical briefing can be quite effective combined with prescribed medicine in early treatment.
+A mere 15-20 minute weekly medical briefing can be quite effective combined with prescribed medicine for early treatment.
 Patients need guidance and accountability for taking their medication regularly.